callahanrts/turn-table/README.md

 ## TODO
-Add dialog that pops up when there will be a duplicate added to a playlist Add a loading dialog during track search/import
+Add dialog that pops up when there will be a duplicate added to a playlist

+Add a loading dialog during track search/import

+Figure out how to let youtube videos start playing while the tab is inactive.
+Soundcloud can do it so why can't youtube?

 ## Structure (from meteor)